awslearn1/raws-bootcamp-cruddur-2023/journal/week2.md

 **7.** ran docker compose up

-- evidenced in doscker container for X-Ray logs that segment was sent to X-Ray: olley
+- evidenced in docker container for X-Ray logs that segment was sent to X-Ray: olley

 - X-Ray trace appeared in AWS X-Ray console when clicked on Traces: nickda